armadaproject/armada-jupyter/docs/kind.md

 # Kind Setup

-This document describes how to setup a local Kubernetes cluster using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)
+This document describes how to setup a local Kubernetes cluster using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

+It uses `demo-a` as the name, which follows the convention of [Armadas Dev Setup](https://github.com/G-Research/armada/blob/master/docs/dev/setup_local_host.sh)

 ## Prerequisites